 Additionally, I served on COVID-19 Response Task Forces for the New Jersey Department of Education, New Jersey School Boards Association, and the coalition of state education associations.
 I led state and national efforts to protect the visual and performing arts for our students, including funding the International Coalition of Performing Arts Organizations Aerosol Study that identified the proper mitigation strategies to allow the performing arts to continue in our schools.

 I have also been an outspoken advocate about the need to do a Regionalization Feasibility Study.
 We need to complete and present to the community the Regionalization Feasibility Study to provide the community with information and allow the community the chance to weigh in on any potential benefits consideration of regionalization may have for the benefit of our students and the taxpayers.

 I have a long and successful history in business, philanthropy and education.

 Visit my LinkedIn profile for my complete professional background regarding the businesses I have successfully created, built and led as well as the significant recognition and honors my work has received.

 I have served on many non-profit, for-profit, and higher education boards.
 I have personally started several successful non-profits dedicated to education, music, and the arts.
-These experiences have provided me direct experience with the proper role and function of board governance overseeing complex organizations.
+These experiences have provided me with direct experience with the proper role and function of board governance overseeing complex organizations.

-Issues involving accountability, evaluations, student achievement, funding and the tension between a culture of testing versus the need for a well-rounded education are not just buzzwords to me.
+Issues involving accountability, evaluations, student achievement, funding, and the tension between a culture of testing versus the need for a well-rounded education are not just buzzwords to me.
 These are areas where I have spent a great deal of time and energy learning the issues to make informed decisions.
 I have called on this experience for my service to the community.

-Please Vote Bob Morrison on November 5th!
+Please Vote Bob Morrison on November 8th!